Rockets vs Celtics Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 1)

 Houston vs Boston Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each team.
+Remi is pouring through loads of datapoints on each player.
 In fact, anytime the Rockets and Celtics play there’s always several intriguing trends to key in on.
-Not to mention games played at TD Garden in Nov almost always follow normal, predictable betting trends.
+Not to mention games played at TD Garden in Nov can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Brown under 28.5 PTS+AST.